phyzhenli/AM/README.md

 - decide the width of the multiplier and the number of rows of the partial products to be compressed.

-- run 'genCode' to generate alternative compressed terms.
+- run 'gencode' to generate alternative compressed terms.

 - extract the data distributions from the target application.